garywige/axicom-scripting-training/Lesson 4/README.md

 x = <boolean expression> ? <return if true> : <return if false>
 ```

 If the boolean expression evaluates to true, the value after the '?' is stored in *x*, otherwise, the value after ':' gets stored in *x*.
-These are quite a useful tool to add to your arsenal, so I definitely recommend getting used to their syntax.
+This is quite a useful tool to add to your arsenal, so I definitely recommend getting used to its syntax.

 ## Overloading